HIV Overview

 How can a person find a clinical trial that is studying an investigational HIV drug?

-There are several ways to find an HIV and AIDS clinical trial that is searching for volunteer participants.
+There are several ways to find an HIV and AIDS clinical trial that is searching for volunteer participants:

-For help with your search, call a Clinicalinfo health information specialist at 1-800-448-0440 or email HIVinfo@NIH.gov.
+• For help with your search, call a Clinicalinfo health information specialist at 1-800-448-0440 or email [email protected].

-You can also join ResearchMatch, which is a free, secure online tool that makes it easier for the public to become involved in clinical trials.
+• Join ResearchMatch, which is a free, secure online tool that makes it easier for the public to become involved in clinical trials.

 Are investigational HIV drugs available for use outside of a clinical trial?

-In some cases, an investigational HIV drug may be available through an expanded access program (sometimes called “compassionate use”).
-Expanded access allows for the use of an investigational drug outside of a clinical trial to treat a person who has a serious or immediate life-threatening disease and who has no FDA-approved treatment options.
-Drug companies must have permission from the FDA to make an investigational drug available for expanded access. must have permission from the FDA to make an investigational drug available for expanded access.
+In some cases, an investigational HIV drug may be available through an expanded access program (sometimes called “compassionate use program”).
+Expanded access programs allow for the use of an investigational drug outside of a clinical trial to treat a person who has a serious or immediately life-threatening disease and who has no FDA-approved treatment options.

-People seeking expanded access to an investigational HIV drug should talk to their health care provider to see if they may qualify to take part in an expanded access program.
+Drug companies must have permission from the FDA to make an investigational drug available for expanded access.
+People seeking expanded access to an investigational HIV drug should talk to their health care provider to see if they qualify to participate in an expanded access program.

 Is it safe to use an investigational HIV drug?

-One goal of HIV research is to identify safer, more effective HIV medicines.
+One goal of HIV research is to identify safer HIV medicines that are equally or more effective than existing HIV medicines.
 Researchers try to make clinical trials as safe as possible.
 However, taking an investigational HIV drug can involve both benefits and risks.
-Risks may include unexpected side effects from the drug, which can be unpleasant, serious, or even life-threatening.

 How can a person find more information on investigational HIV drugs?